Scholarships

 3. Applicants must have a minimum 3.0 cumulative grade point average (GPA) as of the end of the prior semester.

-Congratulations to our 2022 Scholarship Award Recipients
+Congratulations to our 2023 Scholarship Recipients